apache/pulsar-site/docs/io-overview.md

 Source connectors **feed data from external systems into Pulsar**.

-Common source connectors include other messaging systems and firehose-style data pipeline APIs.
+Common sources include other messaging systems and firehose-style data pipeline APIs.

 For the complete list of Pulsar built-in source connectors, see [source connector](io-connectors.md#source-connector).